Companies that use New Relic

 Analyzed and validated by Henley Wing Chiu

-New Relic We detected 729 customers using New Relic and 39 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (27%) and the most common company size is 51-200 employees (35%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+New Relic We detected 783 companies using New Relic and 39 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (27%) and the most common company size is 51-200 employees (33%).
+We find new customers by monitoring new entries and modifications to company DNS records.
+Note: We track companies that are on a paid plan of New Relic only

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login